cdzombak/driveway-monitor/README.md

 - `last_box`: the most recent prediction's `Box`
 - `total_box`: the smallest `Box` that covers all predictions in the track
 - `average_box`: the average of every `Box` in the track
+- `movement_vector`: vector from start to end of the track (see "Movement vector" below)

 Each `Box` has: